1915 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Historical auction records demonstrate the dramatic value escalation that occurs with this variety as grades improve, reflecting both its scarcity and enduring collector demand.
+Historical auction records demonstrate the dramatic value escalation that occurs as grades improve, reflecting both genuine scarcity and enduring collector demand for this century-old coin.

 Recent market activity shows consistent interest with notable spikes during periods of heightened numismatic focus, confirming its status as a cornerstone date in wheat penny collecting.